Why You Should Use Videos in Email Campaigns

 Why You Still Need Emails

+Email is still an essential part of a marketing strategy.
+There are many reasons for this, but the most notable is that email is ubiquitous.
+Think about it this way: name one person you personally know who doesn’t have an email account.
+Not even one.
+For any reason.
 Either you couldn’t think of anyone or you had to think long and hard – because today, it’s abnormal to be without one.
 You can’t even sign up for most social media accounts, apply for most jobs, or even travel without one.

 Why Videos Are So Darn Important

 Most marketers already know this, but it’s also worth taking some time to complete a quick rundown on the importance of video.
 To make sure everyone is on the same page, it is worth going over some compelling statistics about video marketing as a whole: